gholt/swiftly/doc/source/index.rst

                             standard input.
 If the PATH is a directory, all files in the directory will be uploaded as similarly named objects and empty directories will create
                             text/directory marker objects.
-      -I                    Since account and container PUTs do not normally take input, you must specify this option if you wish them to read from the input specified by -i (or the default standard input).
-This is useful with -qextract- archive=<format> bulk upload requests.
-For example:
+Use a dash (as in "-i -") to specify standard input for account and container PUTs, as those do not normally take input.
+                            This is useful with -qextract-archive=<format> bulk
-                            tar zc . | swiftly put -qextract-archive=tar.gz -I
+                            upload requests.
+For example: tar zc . | swiftly put -qextract-archive=tar.gz -i - container
-                            container
       -n, --newer           For PUTs with an --input option, first performs a HEAD on the object and compares the X-Object-Meta-Mtime header with the modified time of the PATH obtained